ScottfreeLLC/AlphaPy/docs/tutorials/market.rst

 **Step 5**: Run the commands in the notebook.

-*Conclusion*: We can predict large-range days with some confidence, but only at a higher probability threshold.
+``Conclusion`` We can predict large-range days with some confidence, but only at a higher probability threshold.
 This is important for choosing the correct system on any given day.
 We can achieve better results with more data, so we recommend expanding the